The American Journal of Semiotics

 RIGHTS & PERMISISONS

 Copyright to The American Journal of Semiotics is held by the Semiotic Society of America.
-Rights and permissions are managed for the Society by the Philosophy Documentation Center.
+Permissions are managed by the Philosophy Documentation Center.

 - Authors are free to reuse their own articles in other publications they write or edit - no further permission is required.
 We only require acknowledgement of the original publication in The American Journal of Semiotics.